 Write things down.
 Share them.
 Make it easy to reference them.

 The idea is simple.
 When you speak, your words can be easily forgotten.
 You might ramble and say things that are unclear.
 Your words could also be misinterpreted at a later date.

 Writing things down is the most important way to create communication redundancy.
 Steven Sinofsky wrote an amazing article on this topic that I highly recommend you read.

 Not all writing is created equal though.
 Sinofsky tears apart the the powerpoint presentation below:

 The biggest challenge with decks to communicate strategy is the ability for people, managers or individuals, to make up their own ground truth about what a bullet, lone graphic, or slide title implies.
 If you ever want to see this play out, watch something like a big org change roll out where the “tool” provided by exec management is deck with some moderate slide notes.
 The game of telephone would show how poor a transfer of information decks can be.
 Or another test is to consider the new employee just weeks later — how can they get up to speed looking at bullet points?

 The structure and format is important, but the next thing you need to do is make the most important stuff visible and constantly reference it.

 - For any information sharing meeting (weekly staff meeting, all-hands, etc), a document should be shared beforehand, helping people prepare and digest the information.
 This also helps anyone who misses the meeting as they can be brought up to speed.

-At Friday, we're working on this problem, as storing your most important information in Google Drive is just not cutting it.
+At Friday, we're working on this problem, as storing your most important conversations in Google Drive is just not working that well.